jice-nospam/wgen/README.md

 Unreal natively support multi-textures heightmap.
 All you have to do is to choose the texture size (preferably 1024x1024 or 2048x2048 PNG) and adjust the number of tiles to match your total terrain size.
 The seamless flag should be unchecked as Unreal automatically joins the tile borders.

 ## Godot 3
 As of version 3.5, Godot only support 8bits PNG so using the PNG format will result in posterization of the heightmap and a staircase effect.
 So the prefered format here when using the Heightmap Terrain plugin is a single square EXR file with a "power of two plus one" size (1025x1025, 2049x2049 and so on).
+The EXR file contains values between 0.0 and 1.0 and might be very flat in Godot, so increase the y scale of your HTerrain object to something near 500.